anaclumos/extracranial/Brain/Projects/Coding Tests/Coding Tests.md

 slug: '/D518B0'
 ---

-- Grind 75 is a collection of coding test practice sets.
-It aims to cover all of the major topics in programming exams in 8 weeks.
+- Leetcode Grind 75 is a collection of coding test practice sets.
+It aims to cover all major topics in programming exams in 8 weeks.
 - Will use [[Python]] (main language) and [[C++]] (supplementary language)
 - [Link](https://www.techinterviewhandbook.org/grind75)